Syphilis

 Syphilis, also known as lues, is a chronic infectious disease caused by the bacterium Treponema pallidum.
 This pathogen is mainly transmitted through unprotected sexual contact (oral, anal, vaginal sex) via tiny injuries to the mucous membrane or skin.
 Syphilis is therefore considered a sexually transmitted disease or venereal disease.

 Syphilis is spread worldwide.
 The number of people affected has risen sharply in recent years – even in welfare states such as Switzerland.
-According to the Federal Office of Public Health (FOPH), 885 new diagnoses were reported in Switzerland in 2018.
+According to the Federal Office of Public Health (FOPH), 1078 new diagnoses were reported for Switzerland in 2022.

-The cause of syphilis (lues) is an infection with Treponema pallidum from the spirochete family.
-This type of bacteria can only be passed on from person to person.
+The cause of syphilis (lues) is an infection with the bacterium Treponema pallidum.
+This pathogen belongs to the spirochete family and is only transmitted from person to person.

 In rare cases, pregnant women can also infect their unborn child via the placenta or transmit the germ to the baby during birth.